Our Commitment to our Community

 Inspiring to Aspire

 We have developed The Brannel Challenge to broaden students’ experiences and raise aspirations.
-Students are encouraged to participate in activities which challenge and inspire them.
+Students are encouraged to participate in activities which challenge, stretch and inspire them.

 We are committed to establishing an orderly environment in our school so that teachers can focus on teaching and our students can focus on learning.
 We don’t accept excuses - and we don’t make any either.